victoria-riley-barnett/mia-reader/README.md

 #mia-reader

-A readability focused mirror for selected works of the marxists.org archive
+A mirror of selected works from the marxists.org archive created with a focus on web readability and reader customization.